All About Drop D Tuning: Open D Tuning for Guitar

 Don’t Be Afraid to Tune

-Many players, when first playing in Drop D, may avoid the Drop D pieces.
+Many players, when they first play guitar in Drop D tuning, may avoid the Drop D pieces.
 This is really to avoid the issue of tuning the low E string constantly.

 But tuning becomes easy and quick with some practice.